American Library Association: Copyright

 The ALA "supports efforts to amend the Digital Millennium Copyright Act (DMCA) and urges the courts to restore the balance in copyright law, ensure fair use and protect and extend the public domain."
 It supports changing copyright law to eliminate damages when using orphan works without permission; is wary of digital rights management; and, in ALA v.
 FCC, successfully sued the Federal Communications Commission to prevent regulation that would enforce next-generation digital televisions to contain rights-management hardware.
 It has joined the Information Access Alliance to promote open access to research.
 The Copyright Advisory Network of the association's Office for Information Technology Policy provides copyright resources to libraries and the communities they serve.
 The ALA is a member of the Library Copyright Alliance, along with the Association of Research Libraries and the Association of College and Research Libraries, which provides a unified voice for over 300,000 information professionals in the United States.

 Currently, the ALA supports bill H.R.
-905, also known as the You Own Devices Act, stating "to foster the social and commercial evolution of the "Internet of Things" by codifying the right of the owner of a device containing 'essential software' intrinsic to its function to transfer both the and the device."
+905, also known as the You Own Devices Act, stating "to foster the social and commercial evolution of the "Internet of Things" by codifying the right of the owner of a device containing 'essential software' intrinsic to its function to transfer [e.g. sell or lease] both the device and the software."

-ALA-Accredited Programs in Library and Information Studies
+Accredited programs in library and information studies

-ALA-Accredited programs can be found at schools in the U.S., Puerto Rico, and Canada.
-Theses programs offer degrees with names such as Master of Library Science (MLS), Master of Arts, Master of Librarianship, Master of Library and Information Studies (MLIS), and Master of Science.
+ALA-accredited programs can be found at schools in the U.S., Puerto Rico, and Canada.
+These programs offer degrees with names such as Master of Library Science, Master of Arts, Master of Librarianship, Master of Library and Information Studies, and Master of Science.
 To be accredited, the program must undergo an external review and meet the Standards for Accreditation of Master's Programs in Library and Information Studies.
-There are currently 62 accredited programs, and two that are candidates seeking accreditation.